Fundamental regions for non-isometric group actions: Introduction

 \section{Introduction}

 Fundamental regions and fundamental domains are important concepts when studying group actions on vector spaces, manifolds or topological spaces.
 They incorporate essential information about the action itself and about the space of orbits.
 The notion of a fundamental polygon for the elliptic modular group goes back to Gauss and Dedekind and was later extended by Poincar\'{e} to Fuchsian groups, see \cite[Section 6.9]{Ratcliffe2019HyperbolicManifolds} for historical notes.
-Consequently the notion has been extensively studied and used in hyperbolic geometry and more generally in the context of isometric group actions on metric spaces.
-Moreover, in relation to Auslander's conjecture, fundamental domains have been studied for groups of affine transformations of $\R^n$ and in particular for groups acting by isometries on Minkowski space, see surveys \cite{Abels01,DancigerDrummGoldman20}.
-The notion of a fundamental region however is simple and powerful enough to be applicable in the far more general context of continuous group actions on topological spaces.
-Nevertheless, there seems to be a lack of results about fundamental regions that go beyond the context of metric spaces.
-Even for groups acting smoothly on manifolds while preserving some geometric structure, such as a semi-Riemannian metric or a conformal structure, we were unable to find general results about fundamental domains.
-Of those structures, only an invariant Riemannian metric induces the structure of a metric space for which the action is isometric, whereas in the case of an indefinite semi-Riemannian metric or a conformal structure, no natural invariant metric space structure exists.
-Despite this, understanding fundamental domains for geometric group actions is important, for example, when studying compact quotients of manifolds with invariant geometric structures.
-In the case of proper actions on a manifold, the lack of results about fundamental regions for non-isometric group actions could be remedied by the existence of an auxiliary invariant Riemannian metric \cite[Theorem 2]{Koszul65} and thus making the action isometric.
-This does however have several downsides.
-Firstly, it requires the assumption of properness of the action.
-Secondly, it needs the introduction of an auxiliary structure that bears no relation to the geometric structure we are interested in, such as a semi-Riemannian metric or a conformal structure.
-Finally, this technique only works on manifolds, and hence cannot be used for more general topological spaces.
+Consequently the notion has been extensively studied and used in hyperbolic geometry and more generally in the context of isometric group actions on metric spaces (and our main reference for this will be \cite{Ratcliffe2019HyperbolicManifolds}).
+Beyond the context of isometric group actions on metric spaces, fundamental domains have been studied for projective actions of Coxeter groups \cite{Vinberg71,Davis08}, for affine actions of $\R^n$ (in relation to Auslander's conjecture), and in particular for groups acting by isometries on Minkowski space, see surveys \cite{Abels01,DancigerDrummGoldman20}.
+Extending results for Minkowski space, isometric actions on certain conformally flat Lorentzian manifolds were analysed in \cite{DancigerGueritaudKassel16} for anti-de Sitter space and \cite{CharetteFrancoeurLareau-Dussault14} for the Einstein Universe.